vatri/Google-Drive-Bundle/README.md

     type:     annotation
 ```

-Now you should have a new route:
+Now you should have a new route like this:

 ```
 vatri_google_drive_auth       ANY      ANY      ANY    <href=>/vatri_google_drive/auth
 ```

-Now in order to authenticate user, you need to add link to the route like this:
+Now in order to authenticate users, you need to add link to the route like this:

 ```
 <a href="{{ path('vatri_google_drive_auth') }}">